Awesome Common Lisp

 - ql-to-deb - Update cl-* debian packages from Quicklisp releases.
 WTFPL.

-- clml - originally developped by Mathematicl Systems Inc., a Japanese company.
+- clml - originally developed by Mathematicl Systems Inc., a Japanese company.
 With a tutorial.
 LLGPL.

 - antik - a foundation for scientific and engineering computation in Common Lisp.
 GPL.
 Also mgl-mat and LLA.